raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

     - A (left): GPIO 16, pin 36
     - B (right): GPIO: 21, pin 40

-If you use these buttons in your Astro Pi competition entry then you will need to comply with these pin assignments in order for your code to *just work* on the flight hardware that Tim Peake will have on the ISS.
+If you use these buttons in your Astro Pi competition entry then you will need to comply with these pin assignments in order for your code to work on the flight hardware that Tim Peake will have on the ISS.

 ## How to detect a button press